alvaromurillo/weight-challenge-web/README.md

 ```

 **Note:**
-- Firebase client configuration keys are public and included in `apphosting.local.yaml`
+- Firebase client configuration keys are public and included in `apphosting.emulator.yaml`
 - Only the service account key is private and must be downloaded separately
-- No `.env.local` file needed for the emulator
+- The emulator automatically injects `FIREBASE_WEBAPP_CONFIG` from the configuration file

 ## 📋 Documentation